Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 7 Februari 2026 11.45.05 UTC
+- WIB: Sabtu, 7 Februari 2026 12.53.02 UTC
-- WITA: Sabtu, 7 Februari 2026 12.45.05 UTC
+- WITA: Sabtu, 7 Februari 2026 13.53.02 UTC
-- WIT: Sabtu, 7 Februari 2026 13.45.05 UTC
+- WIT: Sabtu, 7 Februari 2026 14.53.02 UTC

 Kutipan Inspiratif:
-"If you don’t go after what you want, you’ll never have it.
-If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."
+"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."

-Kategori: motivational
+Kategori: friendship